-The landscaping must consist of a combination of indigenous groundcovers, shrubs and/or trees. and/or wetland areas and ecological planting; and

-(c) Effects on the precinct's character and
+- 2. The landscaping must consist of a combination of indigenous groundcovers, shrubs and/or trees. - fencing and retiring coastal escarpment and/or wetland areas and ecological planting; and - (c) Effects on the precinct's character and amenity; and - (d) Other measures proposed to avoid, remedy or mitigate adverse effects of the activity on the landscape or coastal environment. - (e) Topographical and geographical features affecting the ability to provide the required landscaping.

-amenity; and

-(d) Other measures proposed to avoid, remedy

-or mitigate adverse effects of the activity on

-the landscape or coastal environment.

-(e) Topographical and geographical features

-affecting the ability to provide the required

-landscaping.

-PREC7 - S4.
+PREC7 - R16.